-^{}Dedicated to the memory of Itamar Pitowsky (1950-2010) and William Demopoulos (1943-2017).
+Dedicated to the memory of Itamar Pitowsky (1950-2010) and William Demopoulos (1943-2017).

-[†]School of Physics and Astronomy, University of Minnesota; E-mail: jana0030@umn.edu, janss011@umn.edu the quantum world.
+School of Physics and Astronomy, University of Minnesota; E-mail: jana0030@umn.edu, janss011@umn.edu

+Rotman Institute of Philosophy, University of Western Ontario; Munich Center for Mathematical Philosophy, Ludwig-Maximilians-Universität München; E-mail: mike@michaelcuffaro.com the same Bub-Pitowsky framework to analyze a generalization of the Mermin setup for measurements on the singlet state of two particles with higher spin.
+The class of correlations allowed by quantum mechanics in this case is still represented by the elliptope; the subclass of those whose main features can be simulated with our raffles can be represented by polyhedra that, with increasing spin, have more and more vertices and facets and get closer and closer to the elliptope.
+We use these results to advocate for Bubism (not to be confused with QBism), an interpretation of quantum mechanics along the lines of Bananaworld.
+Probabilities and expectation values are primary in this interpretation.
+They are determined by inner products of vectors in Hilbert space.
+Such vectors do not themselves represent what is real in the quantum world.
+They encode families of probability distributions over values of different sets of observables.
+As in classical theory, these values ultimately represent what is real in the quantum world.
 Hilbert space puts constraints on possible combinations of such values, just as Minkowski space-time puts constraints on possible spatio-temporal constellations of events.
 Illustrating how generic such constraints are, the constraint derived in this paper, the equation for the elliptope, is a general constraint on correlation coefficients that can be found in older literature on statistics and probability theory.
-Yule (1896) already stated the constraint.
+Yule (1897) already stated the constraint.
 De Finetti (1937) already gave it a geometrical interpretation sharing important features with its interpretation in Hilbert space.